UrNas/datamodel-v1.1-feedback/README.md

 }
 ```

-You can control how a relation is represented in the underlying database via the `@relation` and `@linkTable` directives.
+You can control how a relation is represented in the underlying database via the `@relation` and `@relationTable` directives.
 A relation can be represented in either of two ways:

 - With a _relation table_: Prisma tracks the relation via a dedicated table that contains two columns which refer to the IDs of each model.
 - As an _inline_ relation: Prisma tracks the relation via a foreign key in a column (not available for n:m relations)